kubeshark/docs/src/pages/en/integrations_influxdb.md

 ---
 title: Send Metrics to InfluxDB
-description: Kubeshark enables you can send metrics directly to any InfluxDB local instance or cloud-hosted solution using the InfluxDB helper.
+description: Kubeshark enables you to send metrics directly to any InfluxDB local instance or cloud-hosted solution using the InfluxDB helper.
 You can then use InfluxDB's capabilities as a time-series database for reporting and further aggregation (e.g. to Grafana).
 layout: ../../layouts/MainLayout.astro
 ---
 > Use of this integration requires Pro license.